The Big Page O' Fun and Other

 products such as Sample

 Wrench.
-I completed the second edition of my Operational
+I completed the third edition of my Operational

 - I write software.
 This includes all of the software offered

 area of research interest is weird DSP (digital signal processing),

 - At one time I used to design PA systems and loudspeakers,

 but I generally don't have time for that these days.
 If you're

 interested in audio, consider signing up for PH106

 Science of Sound.